Diving into the Art Scene of Carthage, Missouri

 In addition to her own breathtaking photos, Martin displays the work of more than 30 other artists at Koka, primarily local.
 Martin is also highly involved with the Carthage Art Walk, a celebration held once each month from April through September.
 During Art Walk, businesses around the square transform into galleries for the evening showcasing the work of talented artists.
 There are also stations set up throughout the walk where people can create artwork themselves.

 Another must-see art hub in Carthage is artCentral.
-Located in the historic Hyde House, artCentral celebrates 30 years of promoting the arts through special events, education (like artCamp for children in the summer), and exhibits like “Passion,” an exhibition of the Joplin Regional Artists Coalition.
+Located in the historic Hyde House, artCentral celebrates 30 years of promoting the arts through special events, education (like artCamp for children in the summer), and exhibits from the Joplin Regional Artists Coalition.

 The gracious and knowledgeable Alice Lynn Greenwood, artCentral Director and Carthage artist, led me around the exhibit and offered background information on the artists and their works.